Cycling-All Tour de France riders test negative for COVID-19 | Sports-Games

 Cycling-All Tour de France riders test negative for COVID-19

+Another positive positive test within seven days would rule the teams out of the race.
+A fourth round of testing for all teams is scheduled to take place on the next rest day in Isere on Sept.
+14.

 The organisers also said race director Christian Prudhomme had tested positive.
+French Prime Minister Jean Castex was in the Tour director's car for part of Saturday's stage.
 All team members, riders and staff had until 1100 GMT on Monday, the Tour's first rest day, to take a test in the mobile laboratory provided by organisers.

+Four staff members of the Lotto Soudal team left the Tour two days before the start after two of them returned positive tests for COVID-19.
+Riders had previously expressed concerns that spectators were not being cautious enough, with some of them running alongside the peloton while not wearing masks.

 France has recorded nearly 31,000 deaths from the virus since the pandemic began, according to a Reuters tally.